sdiehl/wiwinwlh/tutorial.md

 modifyTVar' :: TVar a -> (a -> a) -> STM ()
 ```

-Software Transactional Memory is a technique for guaranteeing atomicity of
-values in parallel computations, such that all contexts view the same data when
-read and writes are guaranteed never to result in inconsistent states.

 The strength of Haskell's purity guarantees that transactions within STM are
 pure and can always be rolled back if a commit fails.
+An example of usage is
+shown below.

 ~~~~ {.haskell include="src/22-concurrency/stm.hs"}
 ~~~~